BIGJRA/BIGJRA.github.io/rejuv.md

 *Blunder Policy* and *Metal Powder,* and push the switch in the top right corner.
 Pressing the switch next to Reina grants (+3 Reina Relationship Points).
-Back downstairs, try to leave through the top and you’ll get teased again.
+Back downstairs, try to leave through the top and you'll get teased again.
 Try to leave through the bottom.

-After… something… Saki gives you a *Revive* if you kept the Magma Stone, but if not, you’ll finally get the T.M. for Magma Drift!
+After… something… Saki gives you a *Revive* if you kept the Magma Stone, but if not, you'll finally get the T.M. for Magma Drift!

 Head up through the newly destroyed door.
 Go up and activate the Neutral Source Crystal!